Lucy-Family-Institute/CSSR-Workshop-Twitter/Session2.md

 >    - ```raw_data.head()```
 >    - It is often useful to check a few rows so we have an idea what the data look like
 >
-> Further checking out by indexing
+> Further checking by indexing
 >    - ```raw_data.loc[0,"context_annotations"]```
+>    - loc-indexing can used with conditions, column name, row numbers
 >    - ```raw_data.iloc[0,1]```
+>    - iloc-indexing is only used for both row-number and column-number indexing
 >    - Notice that one tweet can have multiple annotations.
 It is a better practice to parse the column to a separate dataframe

 ## Parse